 Though it feels like …

 - Your baby will never learn to latch.
-He will.
+He or she will.

 - Your breast/nipples will never stop hurting.
 They will.

 - You will spend all day every day nursing for the rest of your life.
 You won’t.